cornell-zhang/eqmap/README.md

   -d, --decomp                   Find new decompositions at runtime
-      --disassemble              Disassemble the LUTs into their constituent gates -r, --no-retime                Do not use register retiming -v, --verbose                  Print explanations (this generates a proof and runs much slower) --min-depth                Extract based on min circuit depth instead of using 'k'.
+      --disassemble              Disassemble the LUTs into their constituent gates -r, --no-retime                Do not use register retiming -v, --verbose                  This generates a proof and runs much slower --min-depth                Extract based on min circuit depth instead of using 'k'.
   -k, --k <K>                    Max fan in size for extracted LUTs [default: 6] -t, --timeout <TIMEOUT>        Timeout in seconds for each expression [default: 10]